ytdl-org/youtube-dl/.github/ISSUE_TEMPLATE_tmpl/4_bug_report.md

 ## Checklist

 <!--
-Carefully read and work through this check list in order to prevent the most common mistakes and misuse of youtube-dl:
+Carefully read and work through this check list in order to prevent the most common mistakes and misuse of youtube-dlc:
-- First of, make sure you are using the latest version of youtube-dl.
-Run `youtube-dl --version` and ensure your version is %(version)s.
+- First of, make sure you are using the latest version of youtube-dlc.
+Run `youtube-dlc --version` and ensure your version is %(version)s.
 If it's not, see https://yt-dl.org/update on how to update.
 Issues with outdated version will be REJECTED.
 - Make sure that all provided video/audio/playlist URLs (if any) are alive and playable in a browser.
 - Make sure that all URLs and arguments with special characters are properly quoted or escaped as explained in http://yt-dl.org/escape.
 - Search the bugtracker for similar issues: http://yt-dl.org/search-issues.
 DO NOT post duplicates.